AgPipeline/template-rgb-plot/blueprint.md

 {{pkg._algorithm_description}}

 ### Methods
 {{pkg._methods}}

 ## Assumptions
 It is assumed that:

 * An image folder is located in the root of this directory that will provide images for the calculate() function to process.

-Sample plot images can be found [here](https://drive.google.com/file/d/1xWRU0YgK3Y9aUy5TdRxj14gmjLlozGxo/view)
+* Sample plot images can be found [here](https://de.cyverse.org/dl/d/4108BB75-AAA3-48E1-BBD4-E10B06CADF54/sample_plot_images.zip)
+To retrieve these files, first create a folder titled images using the command `mkdir images`.
+Next, navigate to that folder using the command `cd images`.
+Now you are in the folder where your images will be located.
+To bring the image files into this folder, one option is to download them from the link and then move them manually into the folder.
+Another is to use the command `wget https://de.cyverse.org/dl/d/4108BB75-AAA3-48E1-BBD4-E10B06CADF54/sample_plot_images.zip`, which will download a zip file containing the image files.
+To uncompress the zip file, use the command `unzip sample_plot_images.zip`.
+Now you should have six .tif images located in the images directory.
+If you would like to remove the .zip file afterwards, use the command `rm sample_plot_images.zip`

-* You are generating a Docker image containing your algorithm and that you have Docker installed on your computer
+* You are generating a Docker image containing your algorithm and you have Docker installed on your computer

 * You are familiar with Github template repositories, or know how to use git